 ll the effort spent planning, researching, and creating an app will get you to launch, but the time invested in post-launch production will really ensure you create an app staple users can’t live without.
-Smart optimization post launch, fueled by informed, actionable insights, will get you closer to your app’s perfect UX and, more importantly, will get you a raise.
+Smart optimisation post launch, fuelled by informed, actionable insights, will get you closer to your app’s perfect UX and, more importantly, will get you a raise.

-It is your responsibility as the UX designer to anticipate user behavior from onboarding onward.
+It is your responsibility as the UX designer to anticipate user behaviour from onboarding onward.
 It is important that you create a clear and natural user navigation path so users return again and again.
-It is imperative that users close your app having had a positive experience that is reflected by user behavior.
+It is imperative that users close your app having had a positive experience that is reflected by user behaviour.

 So, after you’ve checked all your pre-launch boxes and finally launched your app, you need to understand how your app holds up in the real world.
 To guarantee a smooth UX that will ensure five star reviews, employ these five Qualitative Analytics tools post launch: